 You can elect to change your contribution rate at any time.
-To meet the transaction submission deadline, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select ibenefitcenter under Resources or call the Employee Service Center at +1 866 374 2662 by 4 p.m.
-Eastern time at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
-If you do not give at least 11 or 5 business days' notice respectively, your change will be effective the first day of the second pay period following your notice.
-Contact the EMPLOYEE SERVICE CENTER if a holiday falls within the processing cycle to confirm the transaction submission deadline.
+Changes can be processed online or through the EMPLOYEE SERVICE CENTER.
+The transaction submission deadline for online changes is between 3 a.m. and 5 a.m.
+Eastern time on the Monday that is at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
+To make changes online, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select Transamerica.
+Alternatively, you may change your contribution rate by calling the Employee Service Center at +1 866 374 2662 no later than 8 p.m.
+Eastern time on the Friday that is at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
+If you do not meet the applicable deadline (as described above), your change will be effective the first day of the second pay period following your notice.
+Contact the Employee Service Center if a holiday falls within the processing cycle to confirm the transaction submission deadline.